 2. Let Those Jaw Drop On The Ground In Front Of The General Sherman Tree

-The General Sherman Tree is considered the largest (in volume) on the planet Earth weighing an estimated 1,385 tons!
-Its height is nearly 300 feet, and its circumference at ground level is 102.6 feet, it’s about the same height as the Statue of Liberty!
+The General Sherman Tree is considered the largest (in volume) on Earth, weighing an estimated 1,385 tons!
+Its height is nearly 300 feet, and its circumference at ground level is 102.6 feet; it’s about the same height as the Statue of Liberty!
 A jaw-dropping sight indeed!
-As I stood up there gazing up the towering tree, I was humbled and lost a little of my self-centeredness or self-arrogance because I was in the middle of a tree one hundred times my size, height, and age.
-This tree is 2, 000 years old, by the way!
+As I stood up there gazing up at the towering tree, I was humbled and lost a little of my self-centeredness or self-arrogance because I was in the middle of a tree one hundred times my size, height, and age.
+This tree is 2 000 years old, by the way!
 The one-mile trail roundtrip hike to see the General Sherman Tree is one of the most beautiful spots in the Sequoias.

 The huge General Sherman Tree in the park